JoshuaUrrutia/tacc-reproducible-automation-2023/docs/03-abaco.rst

 Deploying an Actor
 =======================

-What is a reactor?
+What is an actor?
 See more info in our documentation:
   * `Abaco documentation <https://tacc-cloud.readthedocs.io/projects/abaco/en/latest/>`_
   * `Abaco swagger guide <https://tacc.github.io/abaco-live-docs/>`_

-It's a script, that lives in the cloud, and does something for you.
+Basically a Tapis actor is a script, that lives in the cloud, and does something for you.
 It's not for compute intensive jobs, that's what apps are for, it's designed to be quick, responsive, and lightweight.

-We're going deploy a reactor that will receive a notification when a file is uploaded, create a Tapis job.json, and submit it to our FastQC application.
+We're going to deploy an actor that will receive a notification when a file is uploaded, create a Tapis ``job.json``, and submit that job to our FastQC application.

 Copy a Reactor from Github
 ----------------------------